comunica/website/pages/docs/2_modify/1_getting_started/5_contribute_actor.md

 The first step of implementing the REDUCED actor, requires evaluating the sub-operation that this REDUCED operation exists over.

-For example, `REDUCED` can applied over the following BGP:
+For example, `REDUCED` can be applied over the following BGP:
 ```
 SELECT REDUCED * WHERE {
   ?s ?p <http://dbpedia.org/resource/Belgium>.